AndriyKurdyukov/NFC_TAGV_Decoder/README.md

 # NFC_TAGV_Decoder
-Additional embedded block(called NFCV_framer) for Gnu Radio which output decoded byte stream to the console.
+Additional embedded block(called "**NFCV_framer**") for Gnu Radio which output decoded byte stream to the console.
 Currently only decoding in one direction (Reader->Tag) is supported.

 This block expects float "1" and "0" for carrier on and carrier off, respectively.
 Only iso15693 1 in 4 encoding is supported.